 What authority does OSHA have in New York State?

-In most cases, this act has legal authority over private-sector employers and employees in all 50 states, the District of Columbia, and other U.S. jurisdictions via Federal or through an OSHA-approved state plan.
+In most cases, OSHA has legal authority over private-sector employers and employees in all 50 states, the District of Columbia, and other U.S. jurisdictions via Federal or through an OSHA-approved state plan.

 However, in New York State, an OSHA-approved plan covers public sector workers only.
 Private sector workers are covered by federal OSHA mandates.